 3. Stroll Through Fields of Lavender

 Tasmania is home to the largest lavender farm in the Southern Hemisphere, Bridestowe Lavender Estate, about 45-minutes drive north-east of Launceston.
-During peak flowering season, between December and early February, it’s magical to stroll through the purple fields.
+During peak flowering season, between December and January, it’s magical to stroll through the purple fields.

-During this period there is an admission charge (currently $10).
+During the flowering period there is an admission charge (currently $20, free for under 16s).
 Unfortunately, we were a bit late in visiting, during mid-February, but there’s still a great menu of lavender-infused products year round, including lavender ice-cream.

-4. Walk on the Tessellated Pavement
+5. Walk on the Tessellated Pavement

 On the way to Port Arthur, you’ll find a sign pointing to the Tessellated Pavement.
 This rock platform of fragmented rock is an interesting sight to see, both from up above at a look-out and right down upon the platform.
 It’s located only a few hundred metres off the highway, accessed on a five-minute walk from the carpark.

 Dogs are permitted, with the rule that they need to remain on a leash.
 However, also check the signage for the location of the nearby off-leash exercise area.

 Nearby there are some other natural sites to see, including the Blow Hole, Tasman Arch and Devils Kitchen.
 These areas are inside the Tasman National Park, so dogs are not technically allowed.

 However, I did spot a dog being walked in the area, and there weren’t any no dog signs, except for at the start of an adjacent walking track.
 There’s no entry fee charged and the viewing platforms are right next to the carparks.